MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-ClientAccessRule.md

 # Remove-ClientAccessRule

 ## SYNOPSIS
-This cmdlet is available or functional only in Exchange Server 2019 and in the cloud-based service.
+This cmdlet is functional only in Exchange Server 2019 and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Remove-ClientAccessRule cmdlet to remove client access rules.
 Client access rules help you control access to your cloud-based organization based on the properties of the connection.